panoply/syncify/readme.md

 # Transform

 In Syncify, asset files can be transformed before being written to the defined `output` directory and uploaded to your Shopify store.
 The `transform` option provides users with control of the "asset pipeline" and Syncify exposes configuration wrappers for handling files together with modern developer tooling.
+Transforms are totally optional, and require you to provide additional modules in your project.

 Syncify supports built-in and partial processing for the following file types: